A VHF radio will enable you to call for help by calling the coastguard and alerting other vessels.

 If you are off the coast of the UK, you can dial 999/112 and ask for the coastguard.

-Don't rely on a mobile phone at sea to alert the coastguard because the signal is very limited.
+But don't rely on a mobile phone at sea to alert the coastguard because:

 Firing a flare